rucham20/2B-csiworld/README.md

  * A border box for the texts

 ### Version 1.0
 This is our initial release.
-We hope you enjoy it!
+We hope you enjoyed it!

 ## Credits
 * Sukriti Badami